MissMeriel/edgeai/README.md

 # EdgeAI

+## Thesis

+Changing deployment circumstances and austere environments beget the need for edge AI.

 ## Instructions for Human Labellers

 Assume you have a machine where the fiftyone interface is already set up.
 Open `http://localhost:5151` in a browser.
 Firefox often works well.
 It should say `http://localhost:5151/datasets/annotation_dataset` in the search bar and the interface should look like this: